aghecenco/firecracker-demo/README.md

 ## Disclaimer

-This demo showcases Firecracker's agility and high-density capabiliies.
+This demo showcases Firecracker's snapshotting capability.
-**It's been run on an EC2 I3.metal host (the defaults start 4000 microVMs) with an Ubuntu and an Amazon Linux 2 host OS, from an Ubuntu client.**
+**It's been run on an EC2 I3.metal host (the defaults start 1000 microVMs) with an Ubuntu and an Amazon Linux 2 host OS, from an Ubuntu client.**

 Deviations from this setup will probably lead to issues and/or sub-par performance.
-If you want to help us support the demo on more platforms...we take pull requests :)

 ## Step-by-Step Instructions